martinjlowm/02393_tile_ping_pong/README.md

+# T29: Shooting Teleporter
+This floor tile registers when the sphere is upon it, and after a set time it teleports the sphere (changes its position coordinates) to a fixed point on the playground.
+It also adds a speed boost to the sphere.

 # Motivation

 Each group is supposed to create their own level for the enigma3d game.
 This is done by designing your own floor/wall tile, and its special function (like teleporting the sphere), along with putting the tile into specific places on the level, by altering the `field.lvl` file.